gordonguthrie/belka-example/README.md

 docker-compose up
 ```

-You now have Laika Example running in a terminal, open another terminal:
+You now have Belka Example running in a terminal, open another terminal:

 ```
 cd belka-example/docker/scripts